IUPUI graduate processes are guided by clear policies to ensure quality, consistency, and efficiency among graduate programs.

 Guidelines for the Use of GRE Scores

 IUPUI graduate programs comply with the recommendations of the Educational Testing Service (ETS) for the use of GRE scores.
-Read guidelines for the use of GPA scores »
+Read guidelines for the use of GRE scores »

 Principles of Graduate and Professional Learning